 Seventy-three percent of employers say their workers are fairly compensated, but 64% of employees think they’re paid below market value.
 And it’s not only salary that’s the problem; today’s workers expect more from compensation packages than money alone.

-A compensation planning strategy is essential for attracting and retaining talent, and you need to understand why so you can create an appealing one for your organization.
+A compensation planning strategy is essential for attracting and retaining talent, and understanding exactly why that's the case can help you create an appealing strategy for your organization.

 Compensation planning is the development of a compensation strategy that supports a company’s business strategy, operating objectives, and employee needs.